SimplSam/moho-make-bones/README.md

 * Compatible with AS11+
 * Optimised for MH12+

-&nbsp;

-\* ‘_base bone’ is the originally selected bone, which may itself be altered in size & rotation by the Split/Clone process_
+\* ‘_base bone’ is the originally selected bone, which may itself be altered in size & rotation by the Split/Clone process_ &nbsp;

+## SPECIAL THANKS to: ##

+*	Stan (and the team): MOHO Scripting -- https://mohoscripting.com
+*	The friendly faces @ Lost Marble Moho forum -- https://www.lostmarble.com/forum/